laurencelundblade/ctoken/README.md

 # ctoken

-This is a library implementation of CWT, EAT and things that are a signed CBOR Token made up of label-value pairs.
+This is a library implementation of CWT, EAT, UCCS and things that are a signed CBOR Token made up of label-value pairs.
 It includes the CWT and EAT claims.
 Other claims can easily be added.